Floppy/progblocks/index.md

 The idea is that the system is robot-agnostic, and could be used to control any robot you like with a software interface (using something like [Artoo](http://artoo.io)).

+## Block Types

+*Start*: the main block, with batteries, raspberry pi, and connectivity built in.
+All hidden away, with a button on top to run the "program".

+*Drive*: a block that makes the robot drive a set distance forward.
+We could have different sized blocks for different distances.

+*Turn*: turn the robot through 90 degrees left or right.
+Could we make it detect which way up it is?

+*Light*: Make the robot light up or glow a particular colour.

+*Sound*: Make the robot make a noise of some sort.

 ## License

 The idea is that this would be an Open Hardware project, with open source code.
 The idea is currently under a Creative Commons BY-SA 4.0 license.